benzkji/django-postgres-searchindex/README.md

 decided against, to be able to develop from the ground up, as simple as possible.
 The project could still provide a haystack backend one day, but it was just not my priority.

+## Features

+- Searchindex in PostgreSQL
+- No dependencies besides Django and PostgreSQL
+- contrib.djangocms, for easy indexing of django-cms sites

 ## Quickstart

 Describe, index, search.